ENCODE-DCC/users-meeting-2020-workshop/software_information.md

 ### bedGraphToBigWig and bedSort

 [bedGraphToBigWig kent source version 371](http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/bedGraphToBigWig) and [bedSort](http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/bedSort) (no version information available) are used in signal track generation.
 Source code is downloadable [here](http://hgdownload.soe.ucsc.edu/admin/exe/userApps.v371.src.tgz).

+## Software we are using to run the RNA-seq pipeline

+### Cromwell

+Scientific workflow engine [Cromwell](https://github.com/broadinstitute/cromwell) is used execute workflows written in WDL.
+Behind the scenes Cromwell takes care of spinning up machines that process the data, and moving the needed data between storage and machines.

+### Caper

+Tool developed by [Jin Lee](https://github.com/leepc12) at ENCODE-DCC.
+[Caper](https://github.com/ENCODE-DCC/caper) provides a simple interface to Cromwell, and takes care of most of the configuration for you.

+### Croo
+Tool developed by [Jin Lee](https://github.com/leepc12) at ENCODE-DCC.
+[Croo](https://github.com/ENCODE-DCC/croo) simplifies Cromwell output directory structure, and makes it easy to look at the pipeline outputs, and visualize the results.